Helmut Clissmann

-Helmut Clissmann (11 May 1911 – 6 November 1997) was an Ireland-based German Abwehr agent during World War II.
+Helmut Clissmann (11 May 1911 – 6 November 1997) was an Ireland-based Nazi Abwehr agent during World War II.

 He engineered the release of Frank Ryan from a Spanish prison.
 Before World War II, Clissmann was active in the German academic exchange service in Dublin.
 He was involved in both Operation Lobster and Operation Sea Eagle which were both failed operations with the intent of getting Clissmann into Ireland.

-In 2012, a Danish research paper revealed that during his time as an Abwehr agent Clissmann was responsible for training two Danish pro-nazi covert anti-partisan groups called Schiøler Group and Peter Group.
+In 2012, a Danish research paper revealed that during his time as an Abwehr agent Clissmann was responsible for training two Danish pro-Nazi covert anti-partisan groups called Schiøler Group and Peter group.
 He was surprisingly let off during the post-war Nazi court cases in Denmark and travelled shortly afterwards to Ireland.